dsa-ou/allowed/README.md

-This program allows you to check if a Python program only uses certain statements.
+This program allows you to check if a Python program only uses certain constructs.
+The check is purely syntactic: the various uses of a construct can't be individually allowed or disallowed.
+For example, you can't allow integer addition and disallow string concatenation (or vice versa): either you allow the `+` operator (and all its uses) or not.

 Like all static analysis tools, `allowed` isn't perfect and will never be.
 It will likely let pass some violations of the subset of Python you intend to enforce.